 The I2BC is a Joint Research Unit supervised by CEA, CNRS and Paris-Saclay University.

 In addition, the unit hosts an Inserm-labeled research team (ERL) and an INRAe team.

 The scientific departments, in conjunction with the technological platforms, provide the unit’s disciplinary and methodological expertise.

 The scientific departments facilitate communication for students, post-docs and potential collaborators concerning the expertise and approaches developed within the unit.

-The I2BC platforms offer services that rely on the recognized expertise of their engineers and provide access to state-of-the-art equipments.
+The I2BC core facilities offer services that rely on the recognized expertise of their engineers and provide access to state-of-the-art equipments.
 The majority of these platforms are nationally labelled by IBISA and integrated into four national Biology-Health infrastructures (FRISBI, FranceBioImaging, FranceGomique and the French Institute of Bioinformatics).
 These labels allow the regular renewing of the instrumentation.
 The platforms jointly carry out research and development work with other national centers to ensure that their 500 annual users acquire the most efficient data in relation to their research projects.
-The I2BC platforms are divided 6 different poles: Sequencing, Imaging, Proteomics, Structural Biology and Biophysics, Integrative Bioinformatics.
+The I2BC core facilities are divided 6 different poles: Sequencing, Imaging, Proteomics, Structural Biology and Biophysics, Integrative Bioinformatics.

 Transverse axes and research programs

 The multidisciplinary research of the I2BC falls within four main transversal research axes.
 Scientific leadership for each axis is provided by three scientists representing different disciplines.

 For each of the four research axes, internal research programs that involve teams from different disciplinary departments of the unit are encouraged and eligible for financial support.
 Calls for these projects will be organized once or twice a year.
 Evaluation of the projects is carried out by the I2BC scientific council with the help of the I2BC scientific advisory board (SAB).